 What you’ll learn:

 Hiring foreign contractors can give your team a competitive advantage at a cost-effective price.
-Knowing how to pay international contractors can save you from accruing penalties and fees for improperly managing finances across boarders.
+Knowing how to pay international contractors can save you from accruing penalties and fees for improperly managing finances across borders.

 Let’s look into the pros and cons of hiring foreign contractors.